aiijazfatima/dev-heatwave-genai/vector-search/vector-search.md

 4. Ensure that the Compartment is **heatwave-genai**.

-5. Toggle the **Show manual editor** button, and paste the following policy.
+5. Toggle the **Show manual editor** button, and paste the following policy. *Note* that you can use the following command only when you have logged into OCI Console using the default domain.

     ```bash
-    <copy>Allow dynamic-group <IdentityDomain>/<DynamicGroupName> to read buckets in compartment <CompartmentName></copy>
+    <copy>Allow dynamic-group <DynamicGroupName> to read buckets in compartment <CompartmentName></copy>
-    <copy>Allow dynamic-group <IdentityDomain>/<DynamicGroupName> to read objects in compartment <CompartmentName></copy>
+    <copy>Allow dynamic-group <DynamicGroupName> to read objects in compartment <CompartmentName></copy>
     ```
-    Replace IdentityDomain with the identity domain, DynamicGroupName with the name of the dynamic group, and CompartmentName with the name of the compartment.
+    Replace DynamicGroupName with the name of the dynamic group, and CompartmentName with the name of the compartment.

     For example:

     ```bash
-    <copy>Allow dynamic-group heatwave-genai-domain/heatwave-genai-dynamic-group to read buckets in compartment heatwave-genai</copy>
+    <copy>Allow dynamic-group heatwave-genai-dynamic-group to read buckets in compartment heatwave-genai</copy>
-    <copy>Allow dynamic-group heatwave-genai-domain/heatwave-genai-dynamic-group to read objects in compartment heatwave-genai</copy>
+    <copy>Allow dynamic-group heatwave-genai-dynamic-group to read objects in compartment heatwave-genai</copy>
     ```

   6. Click **Create**.